Content

 As a result, minoxidil works for many types of hair loss, including:

-Androgenetic alopecia, which is another name for both male pattern hair loss and female pattern hair loss
+Androgenetic alopecia, another name for both male pattern hair loss and female pattern hair loss

 Alopecia areata, an autoimmune hair disorder where your immune system attacks your hair follicles

-Telogen effluvium, which can be caused by severe physical and psychological stress
+Telogen effluvium, a type of hair loss that can be caused by severe physical and psychological stress

 A 48-week clinical trial compared 5% and 2% minoxidil in almost 400 men with male pattern baldness.
-The 5% minoxidil solution resulted in 45 percent more hair regrowth than the 2% topical minoxidil.
-Those using the 5% dosage saw hair growth sooner.
+The 5% minoxidil solution resulted in 45 percent more (and faster) hair regrowth than the 2% topical minoxidil.

-But if you want it to be even more effective for treating male pattern hair loss, you might benefit from using a combination of minoxidil and finasteride.
+Plus, you don’t necessarily have to choose just one — even if topical minoxidil does work but you simply want it to be even more effective for male pattern hair loss, you might consider using a combination of minoxidil and finasteride.

 While minoxidil is pretty safe, it has possible adverse effects, like any drug.